 |Рrоfеѕѕіоn:||Аmеrісаn асtоr, соmеdіаn, muѕісіаn аnd tеlеvіѕіоn hоѕt|

 Eric has an older sister named Amy, and he attended the Dreyfoos School of the Arts in West Palm Beach, Florida.
-After graduating in 2001, André enrolled at Boston’s Berklee College of Music, earning a BFA degree in 2005.
+After graduating in 2001, Eric enrolled at Boston’s Berklee College of Music, getting a BFA degree in 2005.

-André’s comedy career began in 2003, and he performed stand-up comedy on “Live at Gotham” in 2007 and “Comedy.TV” in 2009.
-He had a small role in the 2009 Ricky Gervais film “The Invention of Lying,” and that year he also guest-starred on two episodes of HBO’s “Curb Your Enthusiasm.”
+Eric comedy career began in 2003, and he performed stand-up comedy on “Live at Gotham” in 2007 and “Comedy.TV” in 2009.
+Andre had a small role in the 2009 Ricky Gervais film “The Invention of Lying,” and in 2009 itself, he also guest-starred on two episodes of HBO’s “Curb Your Enthusiasm.”

 In 2010, Eric appeared in the documentary “The Awkward Comedy Show,” the short film “Thin Skin,” and the sitcom “The Big Bang Theory,” and he guest-starred on “Zeke and Luther,” “Skate Troopers,” and “Hot in Cleveland” in 2011.

-In 2012, he began hosting “The Eric Andre Show,” which the official website describes as “Adult Swim’s latest unacceptable foray into late night talk shows.”
-Stand-up comic Hannibal Buress was Eric’s sidekick on the show until 2020, and André, who also created the show, has said that he chose Buress because “I knew I was so crazy, I needed somebody just as out there comedically, but opposite in energy to be the voice of reason.”
+In 2012, Eric began hosting “The Eric Andre Show,” which the official website describes as “Adult Swim’s latest unacceptable foray into late night talk shows.”
+Stand-up comic Hannibal Buress was Eric’s sidekick on the show until 2020.

 André dated actress Rosario Dawson from 2016 to 2017.
 In March 2021, André revealed he was in a relationship with a woman that he met at a farmer’s market and that she did not know he was famous until after they started dating.